Want to save a drop or ten?

 Washing the dishes

 Dishwashers these days generally use a lot less water than they used to – often less than washing dishes by hand in the sink.
-The average water consumption for the 50 machines CHOICE tested recently was 13.6L.
+The average water consumption of a dishwasher in CHOICE tests is about 13L.
 Conservative estimates of handwashing show at least 20L is used.
 Less conservative scenarios go as high as 90L (presumably involving lots of running water being wasted).

-If you're in the market for a new model, check out the water efficiency of models in our most recent dishwashers reviews and consider our buying guide before buying your next dishwasher.
+If you're in the market for a new model, check out the water efficiency of models in our most recent dishwasher reviews and consider our buying guide before buying your next dishwasher.

 Top tips for dishwashers